nhaancs/go-algorithms/1-binary-search/binary-search.md

 When we talk about running time in Big O notation, log always means log2.

 For a list of 8 elements, log 8 == 3, because 2^3 == 8.
 So for a list of 8 numbers, you would have to check 3 numbers at most.
 For a list of 1024 elements, log 1024 = 10, because 2^10 == 1024.
 So for a list of 1024 numbers, you’d have to check 10 numbers at most (instead of 1024).

+### Exercises

+#### 1.1 Suppose you have a sorted list of 128 names, and you’re searching through it using binary search.
+What’s the maximum number of steps it would take?
+log2(128) = 7

+#### 1.2 Suppose you double the size of the list.
+What’s the maximum number of steps now?
+log2(256) = 8